 This example shows a configuration using an automatically generated "VENDOR_CLASS" class.
-The Administrator of the network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server and only clients belonging to the docsis3.0 client class are allowed to use that pool.
+The administrator of the network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server and only clients belonging to the docsis3.0 client class are allowed to use that pool.

-7.2.14.2 Defining and Using Custom Classes
+7.2.14.3 Defining and Using Custom Classes

-The following example shows how to configure a class using an expression and a subnet making use of that class.
+The following example shows how to configure a class using an expression and a subnet that makes use of the class.
 This configuration defines the class named "Client_foo".
 It is comprised of all clients who's client ids (option 61) start with the string "foo".
-Members of this class will be given addresses from 192.0.2.10 to 192.0.2.20 and 192.0.2.1 and 192.0.2.2 as their domain name servers.
-For a deeper discussion of the classification process see Chapter 12.
+Members of this class will be given addresses from 192.0.2.10 to 192.0.2.20 and the addresses of their DNS servers set to 192.0.2.1 and 192.0.2.2.